pulumi/docs/content/blog/full-coverage-of-azure-resources-with-azure-native/index.md

 Pass an explicit value to the `resourceGroupName` property if you want to control the resource's exact name.

 However, suppose you create a sub-resource, e.g., a container under a storage account, a database under a database account, or a slot under a web app.
-In that case, Pulumi will not append any random suffix because the names of those resources don’t have to be globally unique.
+In that case, Pulumi will not append a random suffix because those resources names don’t have to be globally unique.

 You can also apply [transformations](https://www.pulumi.com/docs/intro/concepts/resources/#transformations) to define your own naming schemas: see [this example](https://github.com/matwilko/Pulumi.AzureNextGen.Ambient/blob/434c4beccffdd8d1180e385ff5fe298867a285af/AutoNaming.cs) from our community.